High School Summer Program in Greece

 The Center in Greece continues to explore ways to open the HSSP program to even more students and regions of Greece and beyond.

 “Introduction to the Study of Humanity”

-This year, the seminar will be led by Dr. Nicolas Prevelakis (the Program’s Director and Lecturer in Harvard's Committee on Degrees in Social Studies and Assistant Director of Curricular Development, CHS DC), and five Teaching Fellows (students at Harvard University).
+This year, the seminar will be led by Dr. Nicolas Prevelakis (the Program’s Director and Lecturer in Harvard's Committee on Degrees in Social Studies and Assistant Director of Curricular Development, CHS DC), and six Teaching Fellows (students at Harvard University).
 It will introduce students to the foundations of the social sciences and will cover such topics as the different types of human societies, the factors that lead to social change, the relationship between morality and politics, and the role of nationalism, ethnicity, and religion in today’s world.
 The students will have the opportunity to experience an American college-level course, relying heavily on student participation, class discussion, writing assignments, independent research, and public presentations.

-Each day will consist of three hours of class in the morning, followed by four hours of activities, lectures, and study sessions in the afternoon.
+Each day will consist of three hours of class in the morning, followed by three hours of activities, lectures, and study sessions in the afternoon.
 Online sessions with Harvard scholars will be held occasionally.
-In addition to the seminar instructors, the students will have the opportunity to work closely with the five teaching fellows from Harvard University, who will provide them substantial help and guidance throughout the course as they prepare their assignments.
+The students will have the opportunity to work closely with the teaching fellows from Harvard University, who, under the guidance of the Program’s instructors, will provide them substantial help and guidance throughout the course as they prepare their assignments.
 The students, among others, will develop a research project, which they will present at the program’s closing event.

-The course will be capped at 20 students in total, in order to assure close interaction among the students, professors, and teaching fellows.
+The course will be capped at 24 students in total, who will regularly split in two groups, in order to assure close interaction among the students, professors, and teaching fellows.

-Extra sessions will be dedicated to presentations about the American educational system by the Educational Advisor of the Fulbright Foundation in Greece, and will provide students with information about educational opportunities and university application procedures.
+Extra sessions will be dedicated to presentations about the American educational system by the Educational Advisor and American Program Coordinator of the Fulbright Foundation in Greece, and will provide students with information about educational opportunities and university application procedures.
+Moreover, visiting professors will offer a different perspective on the notions taught during the Program.